AuroraStorm-sw/Knits_knots/README.md

 The baseline of my User Stories is collected in an Excel file that I then transferred into a GitHub Project that uses an agile approach with the help of a Kanban board method.

 The first Kanban board I created with this product became unavailable to display for anyone other than me on my Github page.
-After trying to solve the issue with the help of my mentor, we concluded that the only way to solve the issue was by creating a newe Kanban board and add new issues.
+After trying to solve the issue with the help of my mentor, we concluded that the only way to solve the issue was by creating a new Kanban board and adding new issues.
 These are therefore all created and closed at the same time, since I've already worked along the previous board.
-My former Kanban project is still connected to the repository in order to turn the issue to GitHub, marked BUGGED, and the new Kanban board is now connected to the repository.
+My former Kanban project is still connected to the repository to turn the issue to GitHub, marked BUGGED, and the new Kanban board is now connected to the repository.

 See [Here](https://github.com/users/AuroraStorm-sw/projects/12/) for the full Kanban project.